Euler-Cauchy Equation

 Auxiliary Equation

-The Euler-Cauchy equation is a differential equation of the form
+The Euler-Cauchy equation is an ordinary differential equation of the form

 \[x^2m(m-1)x^{m-2} + axmx^{m-1} + bx^m = 0,\]which simplifies to